nglgzz/dots/README.md

 I also made a script to bring a fresh Debian installation to look like my current desktop.

 ## Clean
-I'm using the Roboto Mono font for the top bar text and ont Awesome for the icons.
+I'm using the Roboto Mono font for the top bar text and font Awesome for the icons.
 The status bar is generated using i3blocks, currently I have it to show (starting from right) date&time, CPU usage, eth0 status, wlan0 status, mic volume (it's not present in some screenshots as I added it later) and audio volume.